makandra/safe_cookies/README.md

       config.register_cookie :javascript_data, :expire_after => 1.day, :http_only => false
     end

 If a request has any of those four cookies, the middleware will set them anew.
 The `remember_token` and `last_action` cookies will be made `secure` and `HttpOnly`.
 Since we want to access the default language even if the user comes via HTTP, the `default_language` cookie is not made secure.
 Analogous, the `javascript_data` cookie will be used by a script and hence is not made `HttpOnly`.

-Available options are: `:expire_after (required), :path, :secure, :http_only`.
+Available options are: `:expire_after` (required)`, :path, :secure, :http_only`.

-### Step 4 (important for Rails 2 only)
-Override `SafeCookies::Middleware#handle_unknown_cookies(cookies)` to notify you e.g. by email (see "Dealing with unregistered cookies" below).

 ## Dealing with unregistered cookies